Bigfoot71/PixelForge/README.md

 - **Phong Lighting**: Rendering multiple lights using `pfLightfv`, with a default support for up to 8 lights, adjustable via a definition.
 The default supported lighting model is the **Blinn-Phong** model, but you can also activate the Phong model with perfect reflection using `PF_PHONG_REFLECTION`.
 - **Gouraud Lighting**: If you find the Phong model too slow, you have the option to enable Gouraud shading via a `PF_GOURAUD_SHADING` definition, making everyone happy!
 - **Face Culling**: Supports selection of face culling _(back face culling, front face culling, "no culling")_.
+- **Post-Processing**: PixelForge supports post-processing effects through a customizable function pointer.
+Users can provide a function that takes the position (x, y, z) and color of each pixel on the screen and returns the color to be applied to that pixel.
+This feature enables various effects such as fog, bloom, and color grading to be implemented easily.
 - **Double buffering**: In some cases, double buffering is necessary to avoid flickering during rendering, for example.
 You can define an auxiliary buffer and swap the buffers as needed.
 - **OpenMP Support**: Added support for OpenMP to parallelize triangle rasterization loops, with verification of the number of pixels to be rasterized _(adjustable)_ to activate this parallelization, significantly increasing rasterization performance for large triangles.